 Though Jo McDaniel has years of service experience under her belt, she was not prepared for the personal impact A League of Her Own, a queer women’s bar located in Adams Morgan, would have on her.

-From the inception of the bar, owner David Perruzza and McDaniel wanted A League of Her Own (ALOHO) as a “conduit for the [LGBTQ] community,” a space specifically geared towards the queer women’s community that could both act as a haven and a place of recreation and interaction.
-What truly makes ALOHO stand out, not just as a queer women’s bar but a safe space for the LGBTQ community.
-McDaniel has an unparalleled dedication to putting the community and its needs above all else.
+From the inception of the bar, owner David Perruzza and McDaniel wanted A League of Her Own (ALOHO) to be a “conduit for the [LGBTQ] community,” a space specifically geared towards the queer women’s community that could both act as a haven and a place of recreation and interaction.
+What truly makes ALOHO stand out, not just as a queer women’s bar but a safe space for the LGBTQ community is McDaniel’s unparalleled dedication to putting the community and its needs above all else.

 “People throughout the queer spectrum and spectrum of presentation and identity are who we are interested in providing for and protecting, quite frankly,” she explains.
 “Everyone is welcome at ALOHO.
 Period.”

 She feels “incredibly blessed” to have worked at Apex—a long-standing gay nightclub that closed in 2011—since her early 20s, especially as a single mother.
 In addition to being a pro in the industry, McDaniel also won Stoli’s Key West Cocktail Classic in 2018, raising $10,000 for Casa Ruby.
 She was the first D.C. woman to win the competition.
 “I actually watch the video of my finale performance from time to time, to remind myself of what I’m working towards, and the representative I want to be,” she says.

 At ALOHO, she watches “something incredible” happen every day at the bar, grateful for being in the space and community for the past six months.